ShilpaT/aws-flow-maven/README.md

 I have searched the net for something useful but only really found example for Java 1.6 / 1.7 nothing for 1.8.

-It is at this point the I should mention that I'm new to maven, but believe its more likely to be an AspectJ configuration / AWS build tools issue rather than Maven problem.
+It's at this point that I should mention i'm new to maven but believe its more likely to be an AspectJ configuration / AWS build tools issue rather than Maven problem.

 ### Build & Run